bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 #### Dependency injection is a principle that helps to decrease "Coupling" and increase "Cohesion".

-Coupling and cohesion are about how tough the components are tied.
+Coupling and cohesion basically characterize how tough the components are tied together.

  * **High coupling**: High coupling is like using glue.
 There is no easy way to disassemble components.